 Terrible twos.
 Most probably you are experiencing toddler tantrums right now, and wondering what happened to your baby?
 Maybe you’ve tried everything and nothing works on your strong-willed two-year-old.
 In that case, you must be wondering when do the terrible twos end?

-To give you a short answer, terrible twos last from 18 months of age to about age 3.
+To give you a short answer, terrible twos range from 18 months of age to about age 3.
 But for some children, they can go on well into the threes.
-Regardless of when it ends, what you need to know is that, what you are experiencing with your toddler right now is expected toddler behavior.
+Regardless of when it ends, what you need to know is that, what you are experiencing with your toddler right now is expected toddler behavior and you can end it.

 Let’s dive into this parenting challenge we call the terrible twos.